-X.x.1 UAA in 5GS
+X.x.1 UUAA in 5GS

 X.x.x.1 General

-This clause specifies the relationship between primary authentication (as described in Clause 6.1 in TS 33.501 [x1]) and UAA.
-An UAV is allowed to perform UAA with the USS/UTM only after the UAV (UE) has completed successfully primary authentication.
+The UAV USS authentication and authorization (UUAA) is the procedure to ensure that the UAV can be authenticated and authorised by a USS before the connectivity for UAS services is enabled.
+This clause specifies the relationship between primary authentication (as described in Clause 6.1 in TS 33.501 [x1]) and UUAA.
+An UAV is allowed to perform UUAA with the USS/UTM only after the UAV (UE) has completed successfully primary authentication.

-The UAA procedure is optional.
 It may be triggered by the AMF when UAV is registering with 5GS or triggered by the SMF during the PDU session establishment procedure.
-The UAA procedure may also be triggered by a USS for re-authentication if the USS had authenticated the UAV.

-The AMF or SMF triggers the UAA procedure if the UAV has an Aerial UE subscription and the UAV implies UAA by providing the CAA-Level UAV ID of the UAV in the Registration Request or PDU Session Establishement Request.
+The UUAA procedure may also be triggered by a USS for re-authentication if the USS had authenticated the UAV.
+Network support for UUAA during registration is optional while it is mandatory during the PDU Session establishment.
+UE Support for UUAA during registration and during the PDU Session establishment is mandatory.The AMF or SMF triggers the UUAA procedure if the UAV has an Aerial UE subscription and the UAV requests access to UAS services by providing the CAA-Level UAV ID of the UAV in the Registration Request or PDU Session Establishement Request.

-The UAA is performed between the UAV and the USS.
+The UUAA is performed between the UAV and the USS.
 The UAV is authenticated based on the CAA-Level UAV ID and credentials associated to the CAA-Level UAV ID.
 The authentication messages are included in a transparent container and conveyed between the UAV and the USS via a 3GPP UAS NF.
-NOTE: The provision of CAA-Level UAV ID and credentials is out of scope of 3GPP.
+NOTE: The provision of CAA-Level UAV ID, credentials, and the actual authentication methods and information that needs to be sent to perform the UUAA are out of scope of the 3GPP specifications.

+On successful completion of a UUAA, the USS can send security information in the UUAA Authorization Payload to the UAV.
+The contents of that security information are out of scope of the 3GPP specifications.

-The UAA procedure at registration is described in the clause X.x.x.2 and the UAA procedure during PDU session establishment procedure is described in the clause X.x.x.3.
+The UUAA procedure at registration is described in the clause X.x.x.2 and the UUAA procedure during PDU session establishment procedure is described in the clause X.x.x.3.

 At any time after the initial registration, the USS or the AMF may initiate the Re-authentication procedure for the UAV.
 The AMF initiated Re-authentication procedure is described in the clause X.x.x.2, whereas the USS initiated Re-authentication procedure is described in the clause X.x.x.4.

+Editor's note: It is ffs whether AMF can initiate Re-authentication.

-Figure X.x.x.1-1: UAA in 5GS
+Figure X.x.x.1-1: UUAA in 5GS

 The UE sends a Registration Request message to the AMF.
-The UE may provide a CAA-Level UAV ID to indicate the requrest is registering for UAS services.
-In case the CAA-Level UAV ID is configured not to be sent in plain text, e.g. a USS address or an IP address not to be exposed in public, the CAA-Level UAV ID shall be sent after the NAS security is established.
+The UE may provide a CAA-Level UAV ID, and optionally a USS address/IP address, to indicate the request is registering for UAS services.
+In case the CAA-Level UAV ID and/or USS address/IP address is configured not to be sent in plain text, e.g. the USS address or IP address not to be exposed in public, the CAA-Level UAV ID, and USS/IP address if available, shall be sent after the NAS security is established.

 [Conditional] AMF may initiate Primary authentication if required (e.g. no security context is available).

-[Conditional] After successful Primary authentication, AMF determines whether UAA is required for the UE.
-UAA shall only be triggered if the UE has provided a CAA-Level UAV ID and has a valid Aerial UE subscription.
-AMF may skip UAA if the UE has completed UAA succussfully before.
+[Conditional] After successful Primary authentication, AMF determines whether UUAA is required for the UE.
+UUAA shall only be triggered if the UE has provided a CAA-Level UAV ID and has a valid Aerial UE subscription.
+AMF may skip UUAA if the UE has completed UUAA succussfully before.

 4a.
-AMF shall return a Registration Accept message to the UE and indicate that UAA is pending.
+AMF shall return a Registration Accept message to the UE and indicate that UUAA is pending.